The Situ Difference

 A quick note on claims of high CRI values on picture lights with tunable color.

-All of our picture lights use 3,000k (CCT) LEDs with 93-95+ CRI values and are selected from the tightest LED bins available.
+Nearly all of our picture lights use 3,000K or 2,700K (CCT) LEDs with 93-95+ CRI values and are selected from the tightest LED bins available.
+We have also introduced our color tuning Plug-in Vision Series with a 7-step range of color adjustment between 2,700K – 4,000K (CCT).

-Legacy systems used 2,500 – 2,700k (CCT) temperatures to produce light with high color accuracy (CRI).
-The result is a very yellow or amber light unsuitable to many styles of artwork.
+Legacy systems used 2,400K – 2,700K (CCT) to produce light with high color accuracy (CRI).
+The result is a very yellow or amber light unsuitable to many styles of artwork and interior spaces.

 Why Use LEDs for Art and Picture Lighting?